gm-core/website/patchwire/README.md

 # Patchwire (for GameMaker)

-GameMaker client scripts for the Patchwire multiplayer server framework
+GameMaker client scripts for the Patchwire multiplayer server framework.

+This documentation is only for the GameMaker side of Patchwire.
+For the server docs (node.js), please see the [Patchwire Github Repository](https://github.com/twisterghost/patchwire).

 Version 1.1.0